 There are certainly more questions that could be asked but I believe if you begin with these you will be able to both understand the rationale behind what an agency is asking you to raise and find an agency that fits with your priorities and values in this area.
 If you happen to call me, I will be sure to have my answers ready!

-For more information about the financial side of missions, Check out Honest Answers at Missions
+For more information about the financial side of missions, Check out Honest Answers in Missions